unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 #### Writing the Install Command to the `engine_fetch` Alias

-Once you have uploaded your application tarball to your Product ID's content area, you can tell Gateway Engine to download and install it.
+Once you have uploaded your application tarball to your Product ID's content area, you can tell GWE to download and install it.

 There are currently two ways to write the JSON install command into your GWE Murano device: